 - The premium amount of the second-lowest cost silver plan available through MNsure in your area.
 This also called the “benchmark” plan.
 (You can choose to enroll in plans that cost more than the benchmark plan.)

 - The maximum percentage of household income that can be spent on the cost of the benchmark plan's premiums.
-Under the new American Rescue Plan it is a maximum of 8.5% for plan years 2021 and 2022.
-(Before the American Rescue Plan it was a maximum of 9.83%.)
-See frequently asked questions about the expanded benefits through the American Rescue Plan.
+The current maximum amount is 8.5 percent.
+(Before 2021 it was a maximum of 9.83 percent.)

 Using Your Tax Credit

-With some exceptions, you can use all, some, or none of your premium tax credit in advance to lower your monthly premium.
+You can use all, some, or none of your premium tax credit in advance to lower your monthly premium.
+For example:

 - Save money now and get the financial help in advance (advanced premium tax credit, or "APTC") to lower your monthly premiums.